tollinxu/DTBS/README.md

 &emsp;&emsp; User can input a driver licence, select a Date within a datepicker, and choose a time in dropdown list.

 &emsp;&emsp; After cliking the submit button, it will book a slot in db.
-If failed, it will pop-up a message to notify &&&emsp;&emsp; failed through toast.
+If failed, it will pop-up a message to notify &&

+&emsp;&emsp; failed through toast.

 &emsp;&emsp; If succeed, it will pop-up a message of success.
 And after a few seconds it will go into next page, View slots by driver